beandeau>

 11:00 - 12:30 SESSION 2: Circumstellar dust (Grand ballroom) - Chair: Annalisa DE CIA (+)

-11:00 - 11:30 › Protoplanetary Dust - Til Birnstiel, LMU
+11:00 - 11:30 › Protoplanetary Dust: from Grain to Planet - Til Birnstiel, LMU

-11:30 - 12:00 › Dust in Planet Atmospheres - Dániel Apai, University of Arizona
+11:30 - 12:00 › Dust Storms and Condensate Clouds in Extrasolar Atmospheres - Daniel Apai, Steward Observatory, University of Arizona, Lunar and Planetary Laboratory, University of Arizona

 12:00 - 12:15 › Spectroscopic observation of WR140 dust shells by JWST/MIRI LRS - Riko Senoo, Institute of Astronomy, Graduate School of Science, The University of Tokyo